What type of a gambler are you?

 Clearly, you can’t get far into the copywriting process without having a topic to write about.

 There are many different ways to come up with topics.
 One option is to think like your customer.
 What type of question do they often ask of you?
 What sort of product/service is most frequently purchased from you?
-Use this brainstorming to create a series of “Frequently Asked Questions” posts – similar to what we’ve done here.
+You can even use this brainstorming to create a series of “Frequently Asked Questions” posts.

 Other topic suggestions include highlighting a new service you’re offering, discussing an industry trend, describing your company’s background or showing how to get the most out of one of your products.